Block legacy authentication with Microsoft Entra Conditional Access

 Alex Weinert, Director of Identity Security at Microsoft, in his March 12, 2020 blog post New tools to block legacy authentication in your organization emphasizes why organizations should block legacy authentication and what other tools Microsoft provides to accomplish this task:

-If you're ready to block legacy authentication to improve your tenant's protection, you can accomplish this goal with Conditional Access.
 This article explains how you can configure Conditional Access policies that block legacy authentication for all workloads within your tenant.

 While rolling out legacy authentication blocking protection, we recommend a phased approach, rather than disabling it for all users all at once.
 Customers may choose to first begin disabling basic authentication on a per-protocol basis, by applying Exchange Online authentication policies, then (optionally) also blocking legacy authentication via Conditional Access policies when ready.